 The best facilities management departments are the ones who show a willingness to adapt to new ideas.
 The FM field isn’t one for being reactive, only taking action when problems arise – it’s best to be forward-thinking and eager to embrace the unknown.

 Consider analytics, for example.
 The idea of taking real-time data and analyzing it to find meaningful conclusions is a novel one.
 The best companies are already embracing it wholeheartedly.
-But before you can get on board with a new trend like data analysis, you have to have an open mind to consider a tactic that isn't exactly tried and true.
+But before you can get on board with a new trend like data analysis, you have to have an open mind to consider a tactic that isn’t exactly tried and true.
 Similarly, constantly exploring new technologies to improve existing systems is important as a facility manager.

 Are you willing to think outside the box?
 The best facilities managers are.
 By being thoughtful and demonstrating your abilities as a leader, you can go far.